 Andy Billings - Texas Music Magazine

-“Andy Billings for Texas Music Beat – I recently sat down with David Norcross of The Social Lubricators to discuss the band’s debut release, “More Love.”
-The interview took place at Brick House so there were a lot of interruptions.” - Andy Billings
+“Andy Billings for Texas Music Beat – I recently sat down with David Norcross of The Social Lubricators to discuss the band’s latest activities.” - Andy Billings

 — Texas Music Beat